Selection Installation FAQ

 Since before man learned to walk upright, he has been concerned about the weather.
-Weather observation may actually precede Astronomy as the oldest science.
+Weather observation through a weather station may actually precede Astronomy as the oldest science.

 The Atmosphere: It’s Everywhere

 Weather takes place in the atmosphere, which is a very large place.
 It is influenced by the different rates at which the Sun heats the water in the ocean, the rocks of the continents, and how these bodies heat the air above them.
 These influences may be occurring hundreds or thousands of miles away from where you are living, working, and playing, but with modern technology and communications, we can get a pretty good idea of how they are going to affect the weather in our backyard.
 We know that an area of unseasonably warm ocean water off the coast will change our local rainfall patterns, or that the shift of a cold water current on the other side of the sea could bring major storms to our area in a few weeks.